tmorin/plantuml-libs/distribution/fontawesome-6/Brands/HireAHelper.md

 include('fontawesome-6/Brands/HireAHelper')

 ' renders the element
-HireAHelper('HireAHelper', 'Hire A Helper', 'an optional tech label')
+HireAHelper('HireAHelper', 'Hire A Helper', 'an optional tech label', 'an optional description')
 @enduml
 ```